bernie-skipole/indi/docs/source/usage/introduction.rst

 **indiredis.inditoredis()**

-The primary function of the package which converts between indiserver and redis, providing redis key-value storage of the instrument parameters, and works with the pub/sub faciliies of redis.
+The primary function of the package which converts between indiserver and redis, providing redis key-value storage of the instrument parameters, and works with the pub/sub facilities of redis.

 For an example of usage, see :ref:`inditoredis`.